NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Forgotten Presence.md

 The world conspires to keep you forgotten and unnoticed-memories cloud, ink stains out your name in ledgers, and portraits of you crack and warp over your face.
 Characters attempting to Recall Knowledge about you take a -2 circumstance penalty.
-Add [[Spells/Rewrite Memory|Rewrite Memory]] to your spell list as a primal spell.
+Add [[Rewrite Memory|Rewrite Memory]] to your spell list as a primal spell.

 *Source: Pathfinder Dark Archive*
 *OGL*